 The basis of accounting used for budgetary purposes, which is primarily on a cash basis (budget deficit) and follows budgetary concepts and policies, differs from the basis of accounting used for the financial statements which follow GAAP.
-See the Reconciliations of Net Operating Cost and Budget Deficit in the Financial Statements section.
+See the Reconciliations of Net Operating Cost and Budget Deficit in the Financial Statements section and Note 30-COVID-19 Activity in the notes to the financial statements.